-Note: The Primary Oscillator mode has three different submodes (XT, HS and EC) which are determined by the POSCMDx Configuration bits.
-While an application can switch to and from Primary Oscillator mode in software, it cannot switch between the different primary submodes without reprogramming the device.
+Note:

+different submodes (XT, HS and EC)

+which are determined by the POSCMDx

+Configuration bits.
+While an application

+can switch to and from Primary Oscillator

+mode in software, it cannot switch

+between the different primary submodes

+without reprogramming the device.